 13. Missing Comma in a Compound Sentence

-A compound sentence consists of two or more parts that could each stand alone as a sentence.
-When the parts are joined by a coordinating conjunction, use a comma before the conjunction to indicate a pause between the two thoughts.
+A compound sentence consists of two or more independent clauses.
+When the clauses are joined by a coordinating conjunction (for, and, nor, but, or, yet, so), use a comma before the conjunction to indicate a pause between the two thoughts.

 14. Unnecessary or Missing Apostrophe (including its/it's)

-To make a noun possessive, add either an apostrophe and an s (Ed's book) or an apostrophe alone (the boys' gym).
+To make a noun possessive, add either an apostrophe and an s (Ed's phone) or an apostrophe alone (the girls’ bathroom).
 Do not use an apostrophe in the possessive pronouns ours, yours, and hers.
-Useits to mean belong to it; use it's only when you mean it is or it has.
+Use its to mean belong to it; use it's only when you mean it is or it has.

 A fused sentence (also called a run-on) joins clauses that could each stand alone as a sentence with no punctuation or words to link them.
 Fused sentences must be either divided into separate sentences or joined by adding words or punctuation.